david-knopp/Atlas/docs/README.md

 ## Feature Overview

 ### Animation Parameter Helpers
-Various objects for each of the `Animator` parameter types that show a dropdown of options in the inspector.
+Structs for each of the `Animator` parameter types that show a dropdown of options in the inspector.
 They show parameters for any `Animator`s serialized with the class, as well as any `Animator`s in children and parent components.
 As an added benefit, they automatically cache the parameter hash for that extra bit of performance at runtime.

 ```c#
 public class CatapultAnimation : MonoBehaviour